 Please see the following link for details on Civic Center Parking: Parking

 What are the COVID saftey precatious?

 We will have a limited number of women at the conference.
-So as planned it will be two mini conferences going on at the same time.
-At lunch time everyone must vacate the building so the Civic Center can clean everything.
-When the women come back in the ones who had been in the auditorium will go to the ballroom and vice versa.
+When the women come back from lunch the ones who had been in the auditorium will go to the ballroom and vice versa.
 The vendors will be split between upstairs and down.